 Abdominal Wall Hernias

-A hernia is a bulge or protrusion of an organ or fatty tissue through a weakened area in the muscle or connective tissue in which the organ is enclosed.
+A Hernia is a bulge or protrusion of an organ or fatty tissue through a weakened area in the muscle or connective tissue in which the organ is enclosed.

 A hernia can develop in any part of the body.
 However, the muscles of the abdominal wall are most commonly affected.